Haruna38/public-archive/CTF-Writeups/BPCTF-recruitCTF-2024.md

 	// "__proto__.isValid": "[Circular (username.constructor)]",
 }
 ```

+Read [this appendix](#web-overkill---2nd-approach) if you are still confused about this payload
 ## Pwn
 **Note:** All 3 challenges (gofintro, canaryintro and pieintro) are using the same attack script but with different parameters, so on those 3 sections I will only mention the parameters and will post the code later in this section.